srijan-paul/srijan-paul.github.io/src/content/blog/fourier-series.md

 there exists a set of coefficients \\(a\\) and \\(b\\), such that \\(f(x)\\) can be expressed as an infinite sum of sine and cosine terms of increasing frequencies where the
 \\(nth\\) sine term has a coefficient of \\(b_n\\) and the \\(nth\\) cosine term has a coefficient of \\(a_n\\).
-The values of these coefficients are given by the following formula:
+The values of these coefficients are given by the following formulae:

 $$
 a_n = \int_0^T{f(x)cos(nw_0x)}